johannesstroebele91/React-Library/documentation/others/alternatives-to-react.md

 - for SPA, additional dependencies need to be added
 - need to rely on the community a lot

-2. Angular: complete component-based UI framework with build-ing TS
+2. Angular: complete component-based UI framework with build-in TS

 - ships more build-in features
 - can be an overkill for smaller projects